 If you want the effects of CBD oil to manifest in a few minutes, you have to take the liquid sublingually or under the tongue.
 Place a measured amount directly under the tongue and let it stay there for at least 30 seconds to two minutes.
 The membranes under the tongue will absorb the cannabinoid and transmit it directly to the bloodstream.
 Expect the effects to manifest as quickly as 5 minutes to 15 minutes.

 You can infuse CBD oil into your foods and beverages.
 Place a measured amount on your coffee, tea, or juice drink.
-You can also infuse it into baked products, desserts, or homemade candies.
+You can also infuse it into baked products, desserts, homemade candies or CBD gummies (Yum).
 If you do not have the time to make your edibles, you can buy them ready-made.

 When you consume CBD in the form of edibles, the effects will kick in around an hour or two after consumption.
 CBD can make you feel relaxed, but it can make you sedated and lethargic in higher doses.
 Hence, never take too much CBD when performing productive tasks.